nishantsing/Auth_Basics_Node_CrashCourse/readme.md

 const users = []
 app.set('view-engine','ejs')
+// Change the directory for views
-app.use(express.urlencoded({extended: false})) // get form data in req variable
+// app.set('views', path.join(__dirname, 'templates')); // if not set look for views folder in root directory app.use(express.urlencoded({extended: false})) // get form data in req variable

 app.use(flash())
 app.use(session({
-    secret: something// add this to .env file resave:false,
+    secret: something// add this to .env file and if it has space enclose in quotes resave:false,
     saveUninitialized:false
 }))